Weizhi-Du/weizhi-du.github.io/_pages/about.md

 I'm a first-year student at Washington University in St. Louis double majoring in Computer Science and Finance.
-I have a devoted interest in software engineering, data science, machine learning, and promoting the benefits and joy of programming.
+I have a devoted interest in software engineering, data science, machine learning, and promoting the joy of programming and its underlying science.

 Education
 ======